 Getting started with Office 365

 As with most products, Microsoft allows new users to try out Office 365 for free, but in true Microsoft fashion, you have to fill out a form to do so.
 You can also purchase Office 365 outright directly from the website.
-Once you enter relevant information like your team size and subscription level, you'll manage downloads of the software to a Mac or PC and be able to check which machines have already installed it.
+Once you enter relevant information, like your team size and subscription level, you'll manage downloads of the software to a Mac or PC and be able to check which machines already have it installed.
 You can send out invites to others on your team so they can download it as well.

 After the basic implementation, you can explore further customizations through add-ons available in the Microsoft app store.
 However, be cautious about implementing too many apps too quickly.
 Office 365 has lots of built-in functionality, and add-ons can create more work for software admins.

-- Upgrades to Skype: If Skype is included in the Office 365 package you have, you can upgrade now for free.
+Upgrades to Skype: If Skype is included in the Office 365 package you have, you can upgrade for free.
 The latest version of Skype includes faster load times, free HD video calling for groups, direct file sharing (up to 300MB, with a drag-and-drop interface), and a chat gallery that looks a lot like other business-use chats with @ mentions, notifications, themes and bot add-ons.

-- Simplified ribbon: Microsoft promises users who like the current ribbon (the toolbar at the top of the screen) that it will still be accessible to those who want it, but there will also be a new version that's "designed to help users focus on their work and collaborate naturally with others."
+Simplified ribbon: Microsoft promises that the current ribbon (the toolbar at the top of the screen) will still be accessible to those who want it.
+However, there will also be a new version that's "designed to help users focus on their work and collaborate naturally with others."
 The new ribbon will include smarter search options powered by AI, new color themes, new icons and more.

 Microsoft translator support: This feature was added to Word, Excel and PowerPoint.
 Under the Review tab, you can now translate entire documents or select portions of text.